yevheniiairapetian/to-do-app/README.md

 - PWA
 - Service Worker

-## When installed like a Progressive Web App, it allows to:
+## When installed like a PWA App, it's possible to:

 - Resemble a native-app experience.
 - Have an improved user experience